acceleratedscience/bridge/doc/runbook.md

 1. Delete currently running pod to have OpenShift spin up a new pod using the new image pushed to ECR
     ```shell
-    # This is not the "recommended" way of deploying
+    # This is not the "recommended" way of deploying new version of Bridge on your infrastructure
-    # This is a temporary solution while we are actively developing the stage env
+    # This is a temporary solution while we are actively developing an automated CICD process
     kubectl delete pod -n bridge bridge-tls-<pod_id>
     ```